 - You should also make an appointment with an advisor in CGE and use all of the resources and tools available to you on this website.

-If you are currently receiving accommodations for a learning disability or for attention deficit disorder, seeing a Counselor for any special needs or have any special physical needs, you should discuss your interest in global study with the Office of Academic Advising and Counseling and Health Services.
+If you are currently receiving accommodations for a learning disability or for attention deficit disorder, seeing a Counselor for any special needs or have any special physical needs, you should discuss your interest in global study with the Office of Academic Advising and Student Support Services and Counseling and Health Services.
 CGE will work with you to help you find the right program that will meet your needs.

 All students need to submit various applications forms in order to participate in global study (letters of recommendation, payment understandings, waivers, etc.).
 Some of these forms are generated by CGE and some by the program provider applications.